Find out if Standard Life equity release is ideal for your retirement in 2024.

 To apply for Standard Life Equity Release, you need to follow these simple steps:

 - Check your eligibility: Before applying, you must ensure that you meet the eligibility criteria set by Standard Life.
-This includes being a homeowner aged between 55-84 with a minimum property value of £99,000 and maximum loan-to-value (LTV) options.
+This includes being a homeowner aged 55-84 with a minimum property value of £99,000 and maximum loan-to-value (LTV) options.

 - Choose the right product: There are different types of lifetime mortgages on offer through the Horizon range of products with varying features and interest rates.
 Modern Lending Advisers can help you select which one best suits your needs.